-While there are the typical accessories you can get for a Camp Chef pellet grill/smoker such as a front shelf or additional racks for jerky etc, there are really three accessories that any current or future Camp Chef owner should be aware of.
-They are the Gen 2 PID/WiFi Controller, the SideKick or Sear Box Accessories and finally the Camp Chef Blankets.
+While there are the typical accessories you can get for a Camp Chef pellet grill/smoker, such as a front shelf or additional racks for jerky etc, there are really three accessories that any current or future Camp Chef owner should be aware of.
+They are the Gen 2 PID/WiFi Controller, the SideKick or Sear Box Accessories and finally, the Camp Chef Blankets.
 Either/all of these pellet grill/smoker accessories can provide additional utility/convenience to your cooking experience.
-So let’s discuss these Camp Chef accessories/upgrades in a bit more details and who each accessory is best suited for.
+So let’s discuss these Camp Chef accessories/upgrades in a bit more detail and who each accessory is best suited for.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Research/compare over 240 pellet grills/smokers on sale today

 There are three ranges/types of Camp Chef pellet cookers.
 You have the entry-level SmokePro range, the more expensive/premium Woodwind range and then they also produce a vertical pellet smoker, the XXL.

 The current second generation of Woodwind pellet grills/smokers already feature WiFi/PID functionality.